 Vitiligo can be familial (autosomal dominant with incomplete penetrance and variable expression) or acquired.
 Some patients have antibodies to melanin.
-Up to 30% have other autoimmune antibodies (to thyroglobulin, adrenal cells, and parietal cells) or clinical autoimmune endocrinopathies (Addison disease, diabetes mellitus, pernicious anemia, and thyroid dysfunction).
+Up to 30% have other autoimmune antibodies (to thyroglobulin, adrenal cells, and parietal cells) or clinical autoimmune endocrinopathies (Addison disease [see Addison Disease], diabetes mellitus [see Diabetes Mellitus (DM)], pernicious anemia, and thyroid dysfunction).
 However, the relationship is unclear and may be coincidental.
-The strongest association is with hyperthyroidism (Graves disease) and hypothyroidism (Hashimoto thyroiditis).
+The strongest association is with hyperthyroidism (Graves disease—see Hyperthyroidism) and hypothyroidism (Hashimoto thyroiditis—see Hashimoto Thyroiditis).

 Occasionally, vitiligo occurs after a direct physical injury to the skin (eg, as a response to sunburn).
 Patients may associate the onset of vitiligo with emotional stress.